What Are The Newest Lockdown Drinking Trends?

 Drinking at Home

 For some, the lockdown changes have been forced upon us, driving us to enjoy a few more drinks at home.
 Confined to our home with little else to do, it is tempting to turn to the bottle for entertainment, is this the new normal?
 Although it is new to a lot of people, the industry has seen some significant changes already.
-Predictably, there has been a huge spike in off-trade alcohol sales due to the closure of the on-trade market, and this has forced both the industry and its consumers to innovate, and influence market developments.
+Predictably, there has been a huge spike in off-trade alcohol sales due to the closure of the on-trade market, and this has forced both the industry and it’s consumers to innovate, and influence market developments.

 Home Bars & Garden Drinking Dens